sharedgithub/myTestRepo/selnium/selenium/reda.md

 *Grid: you can distribute tests on multiple machines so that test can be run parallel which helps cutting down the time required for running test suites in the browser.

+## Selenium 3 feature

+* selenium core is obsolete
+* Selenium RC API are moved to legacy code
+* java 8 is required
+* stability

 ### PROS